The Barefoot Doctor: Work and teaching

+Russell grew up in Hampstead, an area in London.
 On leaving full-time education Russell started to travel extensively and began to deepen his study of Taoism.
-From 1979, he lived for four years with the Taos tribe in New Mexico, where he studied shamanism.
-During this time, he also trained in the two other Taoist internal martial arts, Hsing I and Baguazhang, as well as Taoist meditation and acupuncture, acupressure, moxibustion, and massage techniques.
-He returned to London in 1983 where he set up and ran an acupuncture practice for 17 years, as well as facilitating self-help workshops based on using all these techniques as a self-help system.
+He returned to London in 1983 where he ran an acupuncture practice for 17 years, as well as facilitating self-help workshops.
+Some of his clients included celebrities such as Madonna.

-Russell ran a series of music-based events he developed to raise consciousness in a group setting.
-These were originally called "Drum-Offs" as they relied on each audience member bringing a percussion instrument.

-Russell taught baby massage with obstetrician Yehudi Gordon for five years during this time.
-Additionally he released two albums of relaxation music with Polygram International in 1986 and 1987, called First Orbit and Sundancer respectively.

-He wrote twenty one books, including Barefoot Doctor's Handbook for the Urban Warrior, A Spiritual Survival Guide and Pure: A Path to Peace, Power and Prosperity, as well as numerous spoken word CDs and DVDs including Meditate and Tai Chi Short Form.
+He wrote twenty one books, including Barefoot Doctor's Handbook for the Urban Warrior, A Spiritual Survival Guide and Pure: A Path to Peace, Power and Prosperity.

 Russell was a weekly columnist for The Observer for five years.

-In addition to giving talks, leading workshops and commenting on holistic and spiritual matters, he was also a composer and producer of mood-altering electronic music and played in clubs and at festivals, which ran from 1989 until 2005, and in which the self-help message was conveyed in the music, lyrics and audience participation.
-Russell was a regular guest on London Live radio, as well as Channel 4's The Big Breakfast.
-He made a series for BBC UK Style named "Barefoot Doctor" which was broadcast in 2003.
+In addition to giving talks, leading workshops and commenting on holistic and spiritual matters, he made a series for BBC UK Style named "Barefoot Doctor" which was broadcast in 2003.